Drehon/vsAPP-public/README.md

 # Welcome to vsAPP!

 vsAPP is your personal learning platform, designed to provide an interactive and seamless educational experience.
-It's a self-contained application for studying and practicing, currently focused on Italian language lessons and exercises.
+It's a self-contained application for studying and practicing, currently focused on English language lessons and exercises.
+Currently only for Windows.

 ## Getting Started

 Getting vsAPP up and running is simple.
 Just follow these two steps to download and install the application.

 ### 1. Download the Latest Version

-You can find the latest version of vsAPP on our **[releases page](https://github.com/Drehon/vsAPP/releases)**.
+You can find the latest version of vsAPP on our **[releases page](https://github.com/Drehon/vsAPP-public/releases)**.

-Download the correct file for your operating system:
+Download the correct file:
-*   **Windows:** `vsAPP-Setup-x.x.x.exe`
+`vsAPP-Setup-x.x.x.exe`
-*   **macOS:** `vsAPP-x.x.x.zip`
-*   **Linux:** `.deb` or `.rpm` file

 ### 2. Install the App

-*   **Windows:**
 Double-click the downloaded `.exe` file.
 The application will perform a quick, silent installation and automatically add a shortcut to your desktop.

-*   **macOS:**
-    1. Double-click the downloaded `.zip` file to extract the application.
-    2. Drag the `vsAPP.app` icon into your `Applications` folder.

-*   **Linux:**
-    Install the downloaded `.deb` or `.rpm` package using your distribution's standard package manager.

 ## How to Use the App
 Once installed, you can launch vsAPP from your desktop shortcut or applications folder.

 *   **The Home Screen:** The app opens to the Home screen, where you are greeted with a "Bentornato" (Welcome back).
 From here, you can choose from different categories of content, such as "Lezioni" (Lessons) and "Esercizi" (Exercises).